cogini/mix_deploy/README.md

 bin/deploy-create-dirs

 # Copy scripts used at runtime by the systemd unit
-# Strictly speaking, you only need to copy scripts used at runtime
 cp bin/* /srv/foo/bin

 # Copy files and enable systemd unit